-The interim consolidated financial statements (the "interim financial statements") for the three-month period ended March 31, 2017 include Loxam company and its subsidiaries (overall named as "the Group") and the share of group in associates and joint ventures at the exception of the contribution of the joint ventures of Hune in Saudi-Arabia and Colombia (the information was not available in time for the closing).
+The interim consolidated financial statements (the "interim financial statements") for the six-month period ended June 30, 2017 include Loxam company and its subsidiaries (overall named as "the Group") and the share of group in associates.
+The contribution of the joint ventures of Hune in Saudi-Arabia and Colombia has been including for the first time from this quarter.

 The consolidated financial statements for Hune and Lavendon have been prepared in accordance with their accounting policies and have not adopted Loxam's accounting policies.
 These will be adopted at some point in 2017.
-At last, a purchase price allocation for the goodwill recorded on the shares of Hune and Lavendon has not been performed to date and will be done in the course of 2017.
+At last, a purchase price allocation for the goodwill recorded on the shares of Hune and Lavendon has not been finalized to date and will be done in the course of 2017.